cabinetoffice/gender-pay-gap/LoadTests/README.md

 ```
 and have it succeed.

+## Preparing for a load test

+### The Gatling recorder

+The scenarios in this project were originally created using the Gatling Recorder which can be downloaded [here](https://gatling.io/open-source/start-testing/).
+You can run the recorder by finding and running the `recorder.bat` file

 ### Creating or modifying a scenario

-The scenarios in this project were originally created using the Gatling Recorder.
 For minor tweaks (e.g. just to a specific page) you can edit `RecordingSimulation.scala` directly, or for a more substantial change you should consider recording a new scenario from scratch.
 See the [Gatling recorder docs](https://gatling.io/docs/current/quickstart/#using-the-recorder) for more.

+To create a new scenario, you will need to:
+1. Open the Gatling Recorder
+1. Set up a proxy - on Windows, go to System Settings > Proxy Settings, and use the manual proxy setup to create a proxy to `localhost:8000`
+1. Set the Gatling recorder to use port 8000, and to output the results to `LoadTests/src/test/scala/default`
+1. Run the service locally - it'll run on port 44371
+1. Press start on the Gatling recorder.
+Perform all the actions you want to record, and then click Stop when you're finished
+1. The code for your scenario will be saved in the `default` folder

 ## Running the load test